rwaldron/tc39-notes/es8/2017-03/mar-21.md

 YK: ??

-MTP: If we were to back it up a stage, I could put in a statement that says we want to see what happens with WASM before we keep pushing this.
+MPT: If we were to back it up a stage, I could put in a statement that says we want to see what happens with WASM before we keep pushing this.

 YK: V8 has made it clear they are betting on WASM.